Photo by Ed Morris / M&B SHIPCANVAS

 The marlinspike is the primary tool for everything rope-related.
 It should be tapered to a fine point, but not quite so sharp as to damage or cut the individual fibers of the line or rope.
 It is often used to help free up jammed knots in a hurry, particularly if the knot has been repeatedly soaked and strained over the course of time.
 The other use is for rope-splicing, where the spike will be inserted between strands to loosen things up and create working room for the tucks while completing the splice.

-A good rigging knife will also have a "lanyard bail" (or sometimes a drilled hole) for attaching a light line or pull loop.
+A proper rigging knife will also have a "lanyard bail" (or a ring, or sometimes a drilled hole) for attaching a light line or pull loop.
 With a lanyard, the knife can be tied to its owner and is always ready for action without risk of getting dropped overboard.

 What about serrated blades, or combination straight/serrated blades?